-(a) Food served shall be planned for the needs of the children and shall be appropriate for their ages.
-Menus shall be kept on file for public review.

-(b) If a child is in attendance for five (5) or more hours, a meal shall be provided, unless a child arrives after lunchtime and an evening meal is not provided by the facility.
+- (a) Food served shall be planned for the needs of the children and shall be appropriate for their ages.
+Menus shall be kept on file for public review. - (b) If a child is in attendance for five (5) or more hours, a meal shall be provided, unless a child arrives after lunchtime and an evening meal is not provided by the facility.
 In this case, a healthy snack shall be provided.
-Each meal shall be planned to be balanced and to provide at least one-third (1/3) of the child's daily nutritional needs.

-(d) Pasteurized, inspected and approved milk produced under sanitary conditions shall be served at all meals, unless written documentation is on file of a child having specific reason prohibiting milk.

-(e) Parents may provide meals for their own child.
-These meals must be stored and served in accordance with approved health and sanitation procedures.

-(f) Children shall be served appropriate sized portions and permitted to have one (1) or more additional servings to meet the needs of the individual child.

-(g) Children's food shall be served on plates, other disinfected containers, or clean single use items such as napkins.
-Food shall not be placed on bare surfaces such as, but not limited to, tables, and floors, etc.

-(i) Food shall not be used as a bribe or punishment.
+Each meal shall be planned to be balanced and to provide at least one-third (1/3) of the child's daily nutritional needs. - (c) Nutritious snacks shall be provided at suitable intervals. - (d) Pasteurized, inspected and approved milk produced under sanitary conditions shall be served at all meals, unless written documentation is on file of a child having specific reason prohibiting milk. - (e) Parents may provide meals for their own child.
+These meals must be stored and served in accordance with approved health and sanitation procedures. - (f) Children shall be served appropriate sized portions and permitted to have one (1) or more additional servings to meet the needs of the individual child. - (g) Children's food shall be served on plates, other disinfected containers, or clean single use items such as napkins.
+Food shall not be placed on bare surfaces such as but not limited to, tables; and floors, etc. - (h) A child shall be encouraged, not forced, to eat. - (i) Food shall not be used as a bribe or punishment.

-(j)(i) When parents supply a child's food or bottle, it shall be clearly marked with the child's name, stored, and served in accordance with approved health and sanitation procedures.

-(k)(j) Provide and encourage adequate fluids.

-(k) Special dietary needs and/or food allergies shall be posted in food preparation areas and in the area the child eats.
+- (j)(i) When parents supply a child's food or bottle, it shall be clearly marked with the child's name, stored, and served in accordance with approved health and sanitation procedures. - $\frac{(k)(j)}{(k)}$ Provide and encourage adequate fluids. - (k) Special dietary needs and/or food allergies shall be posted in food preparation areas and in the area the child eats.